cs50nestm/cs50labs/datatypes/README.md

 ## Native Data Types

-Let's start with the data types you will use most frequently.
+Let's start with the data types used most frequently.

 ### int